What is L-Leucine

 The ideal supplement for anyone looking to improve their body condition is one that both stimulates the production of muscle and promotes the burning of fat.
 Leucine can do both.
 Of course, it is no miracle drug.
 Exercise is still necessary.
 It does, however, optimize the results of your hard work (x).

 Leucine can prevent the buildup of fatty tissue on the body as well.
 It may even be able to counteract the natural increase of fat tissue that occurs with aging (x).
-Adding a leucine supplement to your diet can go some way to mitigating the effects of a suboptimal diet (x).
+Adding a leucine supplement to your diet can go a long way to mitigating the effects of a sub-optimal diet (x).

 Muscle loss is a concerning prospect.
 Whether you are facing it because of injury or simply advancing age, it is a worry that plays on the minds of many.
 Luckily, leucine plays an important role in preventing muscle loss.